US STOCKS-Wall St lower as iPhone X concerns hit Apple shares

 Most markets around the world, including parts of Europe and Asia, were shut on Tuesday.
 Trading volumes are also expected to be light in the holiday week.

-Shares of department store operators Kohl‘s, JC Penney and Macy’s got a boost after a report that retail sales in the holiday period rose at their best pace since 2011.

-Sucampo Pharma surged 6 percent after Mallinckrodt said it would acquire the drugmaker for $1.2 billion.
-Mallinckrodt shares rose 2 percent.

-Bitcoin traded up more than 14 percent at $15,865, recovering from last week’s selloff that saw the cryptocurrency plunge about 30 percent.
+Bitcoin traded up more than 13 percent at $15,780, recovering from last week’s selloff which saw the cryptocurrency plunge about 30 percent.

-Related stocks such as Riot Blockchain, Overstock.com and Longfin Corp rose between 3 percent and 37 percent.
+Shares of related stocks such as Riot Blockchain and Longfin Corp jumped more than 13 percent.